Guillawme/rfret/README.md

 1. plot all channels (donor, acceptor, FRET) to visually inspect raw data and find possible outliers;
-2. average fluorescence values of technical replicates of a same experiment (currently limited to two replicates);
+2. average fluorescence values of technical replicates of a same experiment;
 3. correct FRET signal by subtracting signal from a blank experiment;
 4. guess initial values for the parameters of the binding model equation (`kd`, `signal_min`, `signal_max`);